zhangruiskyline/NLP_DeepLearning/README.md

 ## Main idea:

-* predict every word and its context words
+*Predict every word and its context words*
-* Two main algorithms
+> Two main algorithms

-> CBOW(Continuous Bag of Words): predict target word from a bag of words.
+* CBOW(Continuous Bag of Words): predict target word from a bag of words.
 CBOW is trained to predict the target word t from the contextual words that surround it
-> Skip Gram: predict target words from bag of words(position independent).
-The direction of the prediction is simply inverted,
+* Skip Gram: predict target words from bag of words(position independent).
+The direction of the prediction is simply inverted, predicting the context given a word

 we can refer this below pic
 ![alt text][CBOW_and_skip_gram]
 [CBOW_and_skip_gram]: https://github.com/zhangruiskyline/NLP_demo/blob/master/img/CBOW_and_Skip_gram.png

+* CBOW: several times faster to train than the skip-gram, slightly better accuracy for the frequent words
+* Skip-gram: works well with small amount of the training data, represents well even rare words or phrases.

+This can get even a bit more complicated if you consider that there are two different ways how to train the models: the normalized hierarchical softmax, and the un-normalized negative sampling.
+Both work quite differently.
+In CBOW the vectors from the context words are averaged before predicting the center word.
+In skip-gram there is no averaging of embedding vectors

-* Two efficient training methods
+> Two efficient training methods
-> Hierarchical softmax
+* Hierarchical softmax
-> Negative sampling
+* Negative sampling